idagone/idag-whitepaper/whitepaper.md

 # References

 [1] Blocklattice, introduced in the Nano (formerly Raiblocks) cryptocurrency, with each account owning a blockchain, and each account-chain to be updated immediately and asynchronously.
-We further enhance this with each account-chain has it's own data and it's own Machine Learning Models customed trained with this account's data.
+We further enhance this with each account-chain having it's own data and it's own Machine Learning Models customed trained with this account's data.